BIKASH1002/ML-Model-Monitoring-Using-Grafana/README.md

 ## Conclusion

-This project demonstrates how to build, monitor, and visualize a loan prediction model using a modern observability stack.
-With Prometheus collecting metrics and Grafana providing interactive dashboards, you gain real-time insights into your model’s behavior.
+This project demonstrates how to build, monitor and visualize a loan prediction model using a modern observability stack.
+With Prometheus collecting metrics and Grafana providing interactive dashboards, we gain real-time insights into our model’s behavior.
 This setup ensures that any performance bottlenecks or model degradation can be detected early, making it highly suitable for production environments.

 </div>